New neighbors moved in across the hallway in our condo building.

 - That God would draw them to Jesus if that hasn’t happened yet.

 Due to the course of life events in both our families, we moved and they moved before we ever had a meal together.

-As I step into a new seasons of praying for new neighbors, here are some ideas that are fueling me.
+As I step into a new seasons of praying for new neighbors, here are five ideas that are fueling me.

 1. Pray for passion to share the good news

 I’m reminded of the Apostle Paul’s driving passion to share the good news, as spelled out in 1 Corinthians 9:16-23.

 For when I preach the gospel, I cannot boast, since I am compelled to preach.
 Woe to me if I do not preach the gospel!
 If I preach voluntarily, I have a reward; if not voluntarily, I am simply discharging the trust committed to me.
 What then is my reward?
 Just this: that in preaching the gospel I may offer it free of charge, and so not make full use of my rights as a preacher of the gospel.